 - 3 eggs

 - a little oil for frying

-Peel the cooked potatoes and mash them with a potato masher or a fork.
-Add the salt, flour, sour cream, milk and lightly beaten eggs.
+- Batter: Add the salt, flour, sour cream, milk, and lightly beaten eggs.
 Stir to mix.

-Give 1 tablespoon of batter in the pan, level nicely and form a round pancake.
-Repeat with as many pancakes as you can fit in the pan, I can make 4 at a time in my pan).
+- Fry: Place 1 tablespoon batter into the pan, level nicely, and form a round patty.
+Repeat with as many patties as you can fit in the pan (I can make 4 at a time in my pan).
 Fry on medium heat for about 2 minutes on each side or until nicely colored and cooked through.

-- Fry the remaining pancakes, adding another teaspoon of oil to the pan before each batch.Keep warm in the oven while you fry the rest of the pancakes.
+- Fry the remaining pancakes, adding another teaspoon of oil to the pan before each batch.Keep warm in the oven while you fry the rest of the patties.

-- Serve sweet or savory as suggested above.
+- Serve sweet or savory (Note 2).

 - This is a good recipe for using leftover boiled potatoes in the skin.

 - Serve as a side dish for soups, with a salad, as a side dish for meat and sauce dishes.
 Or serve sweet with applesauce, blueberry sauce or drizzled with honey or maple syrup.